10 Facts You Didn’t Know About the Multimedia Design Program at Fremont University

 Multimedia designers integrate graphics, video, audio, and animation into presentation for websites, television programs, CDs, and DVDs.
 They work for web development companies, advertising agencies, television stations, and other media companies.
 If you are creative and enjoy working with computers, consider an exciting career in Multimedia Design.
 A Multimedia Design degree opens the door to a wide variety of career options within the graphic and web design industries, and offers great earning potential.
 Continue reading to discover 10 facts you didn’t know about the Multimedia Design program at Fremont University and find out how the program can prepare you for a career in the growing multimedia design industry.

 1. The Multimedia Design program takes just 15 months to complete

 Since Fremont focuses on career-oriented education, students don’t waste time learning about topics that aren’t related to their future career.
 Instead, they receive career training that provides them with the necessary skills to succeed, and earn a Multimedia Design Associate of Arts degree in just 15 months.
 By enrolling in the accelerated degree program at Fremont University, students can earn a degree and begin working in their chosen field in a little over one year.

 The Multimedia Design program is perfect for busy, working adults because it takes place online.
 The online program allows students to complete coursework when it’s convenient for them – day or night.
 Online students have the same access to their instructors as our on-campus students via web-based discussion and email.
 Students meet with their instructor and fellow students on-campus periodically to discuss important projects and get assistance.

 3. Students receive in-depth training in Adobe Creative Suite software

 Upon graduation, students are thoroughly trained in Adobe Creative Suite software, ready to pursue a career in graphic design, web design, marketing, advertising, and many other creative industries.
-Multimedia Design coursework at Fremont College includes:
+Multimedia Design coursework at Fremont University includes:

 - Audio, Video, Images